-4.5 The Comparison of Dynamic and Static Strategies
+4.5.
+The comparison of dynamic and static strategies

-One can think about static strategies where the time instants when a contributor switches between the funds are determined at the beginning of the saving.
-The most risk-averse contributor always deposits the savings in the Conservative Fund.
-The least risk-averse investor contributes to the risky funds as long as the law permits it: in the first 25 years of saving to the Growth Fund (the total period of saving 40 years supposed), in the next eight years to the Balanced Fund and in the last seven years to the Conservative Fund.
+One can think about static strategies where the time instants where a contributor switches between the funds are determined at the beginning of the saving.
+The most risk averse contributor deposits the savings all the time to the Conservative Fund.
+The least risk averse investor contributes to the risky funds as long as the law permits it: in the first 25 years of saving to the Growth Fund (the total period of saving 40 years supposed), next 8 years to the Balanced Fund and the last 7 years to the Conservative Fund.